 minion son, let’s get back to those cedar cubes and pillars.

 The best part (aside from their handsome and distinguished looks) is that when my clumsy feet or the dogs’ frantic paws knock these lights over, nothing breaks!
 We need only to right them, then all is well again.

 And we waited for nightfall…

 If you like solar garden lights, then you might want to try our DIY Waterdrop Solar Lights or DIY Spilling Solar Lights.
+Or perhaps you’d like a lighted garden wreath.
 Click on the pictures below to see the tutorials of our most popular garden solar lights.

 We love it when you share our posts on Facebook and Pinterest!